 In mitral valve disease, the mitral valve is located between your left heart’s chambers that are left atrium, and the left ventricle, and doesn’t work properly.
 Timely diagnosis and treatment of mitral valve disorders are essential to prevent serious complications and improve the quality of life.
-Dr. Ravinder Singh Rao is the Best Heart surgeon with the Best Heart Doctor of Mitral Valves in Jaipur, India.
+Dr. Ravinder Singh Rao is the Top Heart surgeon and Best Heart Doctor of Mitral Valves in Jaipur, India.

 Types of Mitral Valve Disease | Best Heart Doctor of Mitral Valve- Dr. Ravinder Singh Rao

 Moreover, your heart keeps four valves for keeping blood flow in the right direction.
 Therefore, these four valves are- mitral valve, tricuspid valve, pulmonary valve and aortic valve.
 Each valve has flaps (leaflets or cusps) for open and close during the each heartbeat.
 Generally Mitral Valve Disease is two types.
 So, these are:

 Mitral valve regurgitation

 - In this condition, the leaflets of the mitral valve don’t close tightly and the cause of this the blood is leaking backward into the left atrium of your heart.
 And if it is not treated, it can be damage your heart muscle.

 Mitral valve stenosis